spcl/SMI/applications/microbenchmarks/README.md

 the fact that we have two sends here is useless.
 In the code there is a macro (SINGLE_QSFP) and also we disable the second application

+## Broadcast

+A message composed by N floats is streamed to all the other ranks